Herefordshire and Gloucestershire Canal: Restoration

 Since 1991 the local council authorities in Herefordshire have set aside land for development as a canal route.
 The planning department has approved projects with the canal in mind, and has taken action against those trying to build on the proposed route of the canal.
-Similar support has been given by the local council authorities in Gloucestershire.
+Protection of the route of the canal is mandated by the Herefordshire Local Plan, and core strategy E4 not only safeguards the route, but also requires that when adjoining developments are being planned, they must include restoration of the canal.
+Plans for Hereford city centre include a new basin near the site of the original basin, with the towpath forming an attractive green corridor between there and Aylestone Park.
+Similar support has been given by the local council authorities in Gloucestershire, most notably the Forest of Dean District Council, through which most of the canal in Gloucestershire runs.

 In 2000, the Over Canal Basin (adjacent to the River Severn at Over on the outskirts of Gloucester, where the Canal links with the inland waterways network) was reconstructed entirely by volunteers from the Canal Trust and the national volunteer body the Waterway Recovery Group.
 The estimated commercial cost of the work was some £500,000, but it was completed against a 10-month deadline, with a budget of just £60,000.
 The basin was originally filled in when the Over Isolation Hospital was built in 1903.
 The site was sold for housing development to Swan Homes, and agreement was reached to excavate the basin to enhance the project, under which Wharf House was rebuilt to provide a new canal centre.
-In late 2011, the Trust were able to buy a short section of the former canal route adjacent to the basin site (Vineyard Hill).
+In late 2011, the Trust was able to buy a short section of the former canal route adjacent to the basin site (Vineyard Hill).
 This had been purchased by residents in 2004 to protect their communal interests, and was passed to the Trust for a nominal sum.
 Like the basin, there was a deadline on development, which had to be completed by September 2012, but a major effort by the Waterway Recovery Group and members of the Trust resulted in most of the work being completed in April 2012.
 It was re-watered by 18 April, four months before its scheduled completion date.
 It was formally re-opened by Timothy West and Prunella Scales at the 2012 Over Canal Festival.